Friday, April 25, 2025

 Art

-a collection of paintings I’d never seen,
+this collection of masterpieces I’d never seen

-an art-shaped world, an art-colored world
+an art-shaped world, an art-colored world, a world

-a world of vast collections in hushed salons of
+vast collections in hushed salons of

-white, red, green walls, worn parquet floors,
+white, red, green walls on worn parquet.

 arthritic sunflowers in a bulbous orange vase,